 TASK 3 Long Range Planning

-Total Task Budget \$ 20,142
+Total Task Budget \$ 84,858

-FHWA \$ 11,638
+FHWA \$ 56,563

-State Match \$ 1,332
+State Match \$ 6,474

-FTA 5303 \$ 6,436
+FTA 5303 \$ 19,581

-In-kind \$ 737
+In-kind \$ 2,241

 Dues \$ -

+Description:

-Description: The RVMPO is committed to maintaining and updating the RTP to conform to federal transportation planning requirements as set forth in the IIJ Act, the Oregon Transportation Plan, Oregon Highway Plan, and other statewide modal plans, and the Oregon Transportation Planning Rule for urbanized metropolitan planning organizations.
+The RVMPO is committed to maintaining and updating the RTP to conform to federal transportation planning requirements as set forth in the IIJ Act, the Oregon Transportation Plan, Oregon Highway Plan, and other statewide modal plans, and the Oregon Transportation Planning Rule for urbanized metropolitan planning organizations.
 Additionally, RVMPO will continue participating in committees, conducting research and other work to be ready to comply with anticipated state and/or federal requirements for long-range performance measures and greenhouse gas emission reductions.

+Objective:

-Objective: To complete the work necessary to maintain the 2021-2045 RTP.
+To complete the work necessary to maintain the 2021-2045 RTP and begin development of 2025-2049 RTP.